CodeSelfStudy/Copy-YouTube-Video-Titles/README.md

 # Build

 Run the `scripts/build.sh` file.
 It will delete the old build file and create a new one for upload.

+# TODO

+* Rewrite in ES6 or Typescript and compile to a single file.